TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

 file or the documentation for the function you want to call.

-On Windows, :mod:`ctypes` uses win32 structured exception handling to prevent crashes from general protection faults when functions are called with invalid argument values::
+On Windows, :mod:`ctypes` uses win32 structured exception handling to prevent crashes kutoka general protection faults when functions are called with invalid argument values::

    >>> windll.kernel32.GetModuleHandleA(32)  # doctest: +WINDOWS